Books on a shelf of the Van Pelt Library

 DMD: Digital Media Design Program

-The Huntsman Program supports the development of globally-minded scholars who become engaged citizens, creative innovators, and ethical leaders in the public, private, and non-profit sectors in the United States and internationally.
-What draws you to a dual-degree program in business and international studies, and how would you use what you learn to make a contribution to a global issue where business and international affairs intersect?
+The Huntsman Program supports the development of globally minded scholars who become engaged citizens, creative innovators, and ethical leaders in the public, private, and non-profit sectors in the United States and internationally.
+What draws you to a dual-degree program in business and international studies, and how would you use what you learn to contribute to a global issue where business and international affairs intersect?
 (400-650 words)

 • Explain how you will use the M&T program to explore your interest in business, engineering, and the intersection of the two.
 (400-650 words)